ellysh/video-game-bots/ClickerBots/protection.md

         endif
     endif
 ```
 The `gCounter` is incremented and `gActionIndex` reset to zero in this case.
 After these actions our algorithm is ready to analyze next sequence of the player's actions.
-When the predefined in the `gActionTemplate` list sequence of actions is detected three times, the protection system concludes that player uses a bot application.
+When the key sequence defined in `gActionTemplate` list is repeated three times, the protection system concludes that player uses a bot application.
 The `gCounter` variable equals to 3 and a message box with the "Clicker bot detected!" text is displayed in this case.
 Then `Reset` function is called and  the protection system becomes ready to detect a bot again.

 You can launch the `ActionSequenceProtection.au3` and `RandomDelayBot.au3` scripts.
 New protection system is able to detect the bot with random delays between simulated actions.

-The described approach with analysis of actions sequence can lead to false positives.
+This approach can lead sometimes to wrong decisions.
 This means that protection system detects a bot application when actually the player repeats the same actions without any bot.
-To reduce a possibility of false positives you can increase the maximum allowable value of the `gCounter` in this `if` condition:
+To reduce a possibility of false decisions, you can increase threshold value for `gCounter`:
 ```AutoIt
         if $gCounter = 3 then
             MsgBox(0, "Alert", "Clicker bot detected!")